Swedemon/MzFightReporter/README.md

 - **Friendly players**: Data on players contributing but not in squad at this time is not possible.
 If a fight shows 20v50 then take this with a large grain of salt.
 - **Defensive Boons**:  Does not consider whether boons such as stab were wasted so a higher rating is not always better.
 However, this rating does show someone was at least actively pressing the buttons that matter.
 - **Healing**:  Only players using the Heal Addon with Live Sharing enabled will be (we hope) accurately represented.
 - **Outgoing CC's**: There is no data regarding knockdown, knockback, launch, pull, float, and sink.
 For example, mesmer pulls, grav wells, DH pulls are not reported at this time.
-Also, outgoing CC durations are not included at this time.
+Also, outgoing CC durations are not considered.
 ### Defensive Boons
 - EI provides a data point called squadBuffs as the source of this data.
 The value is a percentage on a given boon during the fight.
 - Rating Formula = Stability(x3) + Aegis(x2) + Protection + Resistance + Resolution(x0.5) + Alacrity(x0.5)